karlkedrovsky/kedrovsky-hugo/content/_index.md

 software development practice, and manage relationships with internal teams, clients, and technology partners.
-Technically I'm focused on open source solutions, with Drupal being the most common CMS platform, and I have extensive experience in enterprise and application architecture and manage projects throughout the software development lifecycle.
+Technically I'm focused on open source solutions, with Drupal being the most common CMS platform, and I have extensive experience in enterprise and application architecture and managing projects throughout the software development lifecycle.

 Personally I'm a Christian, husband (one wife - Martha) and father (two daughters - Abigail and Julia).
 We live in Overland Park KS, a suburb of Kansas City.